Can Smokers Get Dental Implants Safely? What You Need to Know

 Smoking can interfere with this process because nicotine reduces blood flow and oxygen delivery, which can slow early healing.
 Smoking also increases inflammatory burden and can worsen gum health, which indirectly affects bone support around implants.

 This is why clinicians often focus on bone quality first, especially in higher-risk cases.
-If you want a deeper explanation of how bone density and anatomy affect implant planning, see bone quality evaluation and treatment options: https://fusiondentalimplants.com/roseville/bone-quality-treatment
+If you want a deeper explanation of how bone density and anatomy affect implant planning, see bone quality evaluation and treatment options: bone quality treatment in Roseville

 Smoking does not guarantee failure, but it raises the odds of complications.
 The most common risks include: